 Seedlings begin blooming about 3 months after germination.
 They are grown as summer annuals in most of the South but may be used for winter color in Florida and South Texas.
 The blossoms make good cut flowers, even though they close at night.
 Plants reseed readily.

-A. x pubescens (A. hirsuta).
-Masses of 3-in., black-centered, bright orange (or, occasionally, lemon yellow) blossoms on a plant to 1112 ft. tall and wide.
+- Masses of 3 inches., black-centered, bright orange (or, occasionally, lemon yellow) blossoms on a plant to 1112 feet tall and wide.

 - Bushy growth to 2 feet tall and 112 feet wide, with slightly hairy, gray-green leaves.

 - Silvery blue, 3 inches-wide daisies have a yellow ring surrounding a deep blue eye.